-Scorpio Sun, Pisces Moon: The Cloak and the Chameleon, the Mystery and the Mirage, the Symbol and the Subterfuge, the Code Which Can’t be Cracked and That Which Casts No Shadows
+Scorpio Sun, Pisces Moon: The Cloak and the Chameleon, the Mystery and the Mirage, the Symbol and the Subterfuge, the Code Which Can’t be Cracked and She Who Casts No Shadows

 Scorpio is the sign of the Shaman and the Spy, the Sorceress and the Spell-Caster, the Hitman and the Detective, the Investment Banker and the Contract Killer, the Covert-Op and the Deep Cover Cop.
 When a person or project has their Sun (identity) in this clandestinely inclined sign they will come to be identified with sex, secrets, or some aspect of the occult.
 According to astrologer Judy Hall, Scorpios are naturals in “silent-but-deadly” professions such as experimental science or submarine surveillance.
 (Source) To illustrate: using its establishment date as its date of birth the Tonopah Test Range, aka “Area 52″, is a Scorpio Sun.
 (Chart) Area 52 is the younger, much more secretive sister of the infamous “Area 51″ base.
 This Area 52 mission patch, obtained by way of geographer Trevor Paglen’s book Covert Operations and Classified Landscapes, seems to suggest the base is home to occult projects, secret technologies, and silent-but-deadly aircraft that are to the year 2013 what submarines were to the year 1320: